aunefyren/wrapperr/README.md

 The cache is stored at config/cache.json, but can be cleared using the admin menu.

-Your password is stored hashed in the config.json.
+Your password is hashed and stored in the config.json.

-If you visit <b>you-domain-or-ip/caching.html</b> you can do a pre-caching of a set of users.
+If you visit <b>your-domain-or-ip/caching.html</b> you can do a pre-caching of a set of users.
 This is very useful if you want to prepare for a lot of traffic.

 ## Need help?
 If you have any issues feel free to contact me.
 I am always trying to improve the project.
-If I can't, many people on several forums (including /r/plex) might be able to assist you.
+If I can't, many people on several forums (including [/r/plex](https://www.reddit.com/r/plex)) might be able to assist you.

 <b>Goodybye.</b>